ProgramistaZpolski/newVideo/README.md

 # newVideo
-A proof-of-concept video player that allows for very basic interactivity using ActionScript
+A proof-of-concept video player that allows for very basic interactivity using a ActionScript-like language